webix-hub/docs/data/datatable/formulas.md

 - **[:row_ind, :col_ind]** - the indices of the row and column (zero-based numbering).<br>
 You can also combine 2 variants and use **[id, :col_ind]** or **[:row_ind, field]**.

-{{note
-Note that if you use math operations in TreeTable, you can refer to rows only by their IDs, as row indexes are refreshed after each change.
-}}

 You can call any **custom function** within a formula in case provided operations are not enough:

 ~~~js